Paris Hilton: Media presence

-The media's over-saturation on Hilton had reached a peak in 2007 amid her much-publicized legal problems at the time.
+The media's over-saturation on Hilton had reached a peak in 2007 amid her much-publicized legal problems.
 She became the fifth most heavily covered story of the week of June 4 in North America.
 According to Pew Research Center, roughly a third of Americans (34%) followed news about Hilton very or fairly closely, with public interest in her surpassing that in the 2008 presidential campaign, The G8 summit, and talks between George W. Bush and Vladimir Putin.
 As a response, the Associated Press attempted to not mention her for the week of February 19, 2007, Mika Brzezinski refused to read a report about Hilton's release from jail on the June 26, 2007, broadcast of Morning Joe, and Us Weekly published its first "100% Paris-Free" issue on June 29, 2007.

-Despite the institution of a Paris Hilton reporting ban, Forbes ranked her as the most "overexposed" celebrity a second time in 2008.
+Despite the institution of a reporting ban on Hilton, Forbes ranked her as the most "overexposed" celebrity a second time in 2008.
 A television campaign ad by the 2008 John McCain presidential campaign, in which McCain compared Barack Obama to celebrities such as Hilton and Britney Spears, prompted a direct response from her through a Funny or Die video entitled Paris Hilton Responds to McCain Ad, which was viewed by more than seven million people in two days and received worldwide press coverage as well as written and verbal responses from both campaigns.